maslen4/pokesimulator-frontend/README.md

 This is a simple React frontend that queries Pokémon data using **SPARQL** from a local **Apache Jena Fuseki** server.\
-There is **no backend** --- the frontend directly queries the SPARQL endpoint.

 ------------------------------------------------------------------------